sruffner/XSort/xsort/assets/ui.md

 streams and to certain neural unit metrics, particularly a unit's primary channel and spike templates on the 16 channels "in the neighborhood" of that channel.

-To that end, when **XSort** first opens a working directory, it will build a set of internal cache files:
+To that end, when **XSort** first opens a working directory, it will build a set of internal cache files.
+All of these cache files are stored in the `.xs-cache` subfolder under the working directory (so it is a simple task to manually remove the internal cache!):
 - `.xs.ch.<N>`: Contains the bandpass-filtered data stream recorded on analog channel `<N>`.
 If the analog source is a prefiltered flat binary file, channel caching is unnecessary.
 - `.xs.noise`: Contains the estimated noise level on each analog channel.